 Watch artist Marc Swanson discuss his new exhibit and how his work examines the relationship between humans and the natural world. – New England Public Media

-The exhibition at the Thomas Cole Site is supported by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the Kindred Spirits Society of the Thomas Cole National Historic Site.
+The exhibition at the Thomas Cole National Historic Site is supported in part by the National Endowment for the Arts, a Humanities New York SHARP Grant with support from the National Endowment for the Humanities and the federal American Rescue Plan, New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the Kindred Spirits Society of the Thomas Cole National Historic Site.

-Additional support provided by Susan Ball & John Brigham, Dawn Watson, Randy Correll, Nannette Sloan, Louise L. Arias, Ginnie Gardiner, Guorui Shi & Wenling Zhao, Jesse Moore & David Gaizo Yellin.
+The exhibition and publication are also supported by Louise L. Arias, Susan Ball & John Brigham, Randy Correll, Ginnie Gardiner, Shi Guorui & Wenling Zhao, Jesse Moore & David Gaizo Yellin, Nannette Sloan, and Dawn Watson.

 Watch a conversation with Marc Swanson and the Curators from MASS MoCA and the Thomas Cole Historic Site on the new exhibition, presented by the Thomas Cole National Historic Site as part of the 2022 Sunday Salons series of conversations.